ManageIQ/miq_bot/README.md

    ```

 6. Create/fork a test repository and add it to the database (replace `miq-test/sandbox` with your test
    repository below).
-Note that the url provided must use the http or https scheme:
+Note that the bot account you are using must have SSH keys defined correctly
+   if you plan to use an SSH based URL, otherwise you should use an HTTPS based URL.
    ```
    bundle exec rails runner 'Repo.create_from_github!("miq-test/sandbox", "https://github.com/miq-test/sandbox.git")'
    ```